304 Not Modified

 Usage

-The 304 Not Modified status code is sent by the server in a limited number of cases.
-It implies that the HTTP request is safe, such as a GET or HEAD HTTP request, and the server concludes that the resource has not been changed since it was last stored in the client’s cache.
-This is intended as a bandwidth-conserving function, as the server does not have to retransmit data that the client already has.
+The 304 Not Modified status code is sent when the request is safe, such as a GET or HEAD request, and the server determines the resource has not changed since the version stored in the client's cache.
+This conserves bandwidth because the server does not retransmit data the client already holds.

-The server must generate one of the following HTTP headers in response to what was sent by the client:
+The server generates one or more of the following headers in response:

-Because the goal of the 304 Not Modified HTTP response is to minimize bandwidth, the server will not generate redundant or unused HTTP headers.
-Therefore, none of the above fields will be returned that were not included in the HTTP request, unless it is otherwise helpful for the cache-update process.
+Because the goal of the 304 Not Modified response is to minimize bandwidth, the server omits headers not included in the original request unless they aid the cache-update process.

 Example